pats-drones/pats_api_example/README.md

     - local_testing, "http://127.0.0.1:5000/".
 This URL can be used for local testing, it links to localhost port 5000.
 2. Make sure the login credentials are present as environment variables.
 The username should be named _"pats_user"_, and the pasword should be named _"pats\_passw"_.
 The easiest way to add them to the environment is by adding a _".env"_ file to the root directory of the project.
 3. That is it, you are now ready to run the script!

+## Logging

+There is a basic logger present in the script.
+Logging is done using the [logging]("https://docs.python.org/3/library/logging.html") module.
+If you want to change the log level, this can be done in the `logger.py` file.

 ## POST